ECE-196/docs/content/tutorials/WiFiScanner.md

 This tutorial walks through building a simple **Wi-Fi scanner** using only the **ESP32 Dev Board**.
 The project scans for nearby Wi-Fi networks and displays their names and signal strengths through the Serial Monitor.

+This tutorial will show you how to use an **ESP32 Dev Board** to scan for Wi-Fi networks and display them in both the Arduino Serial Monitor and (optionally) on a simple web server.
+By the end, you’ll know how to set up your board, write and upload code, and understand how Wi-Fi scanning works on the ESP32—even if you’re new to Arduino!

 ### Learning Objectives

 - Understand how the ESP32 performs Wi-Fi network scans